buetgaston87/is_prime/README.md

-## Simple function to know if a given natural number is prime or not
+## Simple function to determine if a given natural number is prime or not

 ### Prime number definition
 ```